giuliacasarini/SecurityDemo/Chapters/ChapterI.md

     return new BCryptPasswordEncoder();
 }
 ```
 This `PasswordEncoder` is used whenever a user creates or updates its password, ensuring that the password is stored securely in its hashed form in the database.
-When a user logs in, the password they provide is hashed again and compared to the stored hash, without ever exposing the plain-text password.
+When a user logs in, the password the user provide is hashed again and compared to the stored hash, without ever exposing the plain-text password.

 ## Practical Implementation

-### Setting Up the Environment
+### 1.Setting Up the Environment
 To get started, include the following dependency in `pom.xml`:
 ```xml
 <dependencies>